Giving Self-worth: Theatre

 We train youth leaders in participatory approaches to arts facilitation and working in community based arts initiatives.

 Our training projects take many forms: from introducing newcomers to participatory arts practice, further training for those with a developed practice, and offering mentorship on the ground to those already leading projects.

 Many of our trainees go on to be hired for Seenaryo projects, or receive Seenaryo micro-grants to run their own community initiatives.
 Seenaryo has also developed its own Seenaryo Theatre Cookbook, as a resource for our trainees.

 I've done a Masters in Education, but I've never had access to such practical tools for working with children.

 We’ve developed the Seenaryo Playkit, a mobile phone app and training for teachers of 3-8 year olds, supporting them to make their lessons interactive through music, story and play.

 Our training has been delivered to over 100 schools and NGOs including the IRC, Caritas, and War Child.
 Teachers are in turn developing the life skills of over 25,000 children to date.
 The Playkit is currently available to download via the App Store and Google Play.

 In response to Covid-19, we adapted our Playkit resources to launch I Learn From Home, allowing parents and caregivers to deliver play-based learning at home.
 Seenaryo continues design other teaching resources and training for parents and teachers alike.

-I taught early childhood education for eight years before becoming an Officer, and I have never seen anything quite like this training
+I taught early childhood education for 8 years and have never seen anything like this.